reaby/maniascript-support/README.md

 ### Template Strings
 I added background color change for template strings, so it's easier to spot where templates starts and ends.
-TemplateStrings `"""stringcontent {{{variable}}}"""` are considered as xml for color tokenizer, and scripts in a templatestring xml will autocomplete as well. just be sure to have `<script><!--` at same line, the regex parser can't figureout if the comment block is next line..sorry for this inconvienience.
+TemplateStrings `"""stringcontent {{{variable}}}"""` are considered as xml for color tokenizer, and scripts in a templatestring xml will autocomplete as well.
+Just be sure to have `<script><!--` at same line, the regex parser can't figureout if the comment block is next line..sorry for this inconvienience.

+New feature is being added: use exactly `"""//!` to start template string with pure maniascript content.

 ### External libraries
 Just add folder to workspace to get libraries load relatively from those directories.